Tag Archive 'Christmas'

 • They are durable and harder to break than traditional holiday lights.

-• LEDs can be found at most home improvement centers and hardware stores.
+• LEDs can be found at most home improvement centers or at your local hardware store.

 Before you throw those old light strands in the trash, check locally for a recycling/collection program.
 Many hardware stores and home improvement stores offer collection programs, and some even give a discount on the purchase of new LED holiday lights for every strand of old lights you recycle.